Many of the green energy companies still use animal by-products in their production process, but are there any in the UK that are completely vegan?

 - Shell Energy is upfront that they use biomass in their renewable energy pool but does not state where the animal waste comes from or how much of their overall percentage is driven from it.

 Which energy providers stand out for using animal parts in their energy production?

 - SSE uses diseased fish from the fish farming industry to create their energy.

-Has reading this break down left you feeling the need to switch energy providers to a more ethical company?
+Has reading this break down left you feeling the need to switch to one of these vegan energy providers?
 Get a quote and switch your energy in under five minutes at Love Energy Savings (and save money at the same time!).
 It’s both quick and easy to use, helping you find the best and greenest energy in your area.

 There’s more to choosing your broadband provider than you might realise.
 The datacentres that host all the internet connections have to be supplied by a major energy supplier.

 Unfortunately, suppliers like Good Energy and Ecotricity don’t host any of these datacentres due to the high energy demand, which means to get fully ‘green’ and ‘clean’ broadband is tricky.